Philippe Capron: Career

-From 1979 to 1981 he was an assistant to the Chairman and Secretary of the Board of Directors of Sacilor.
+From 1979 to 1981 he was an assistant to the chairman and secretary of the board of directors of Sacilor.
 In 1985, he became an Inspector of Finance.

-Philippe Capron is appointed General director of the Banque Duménil Leblé in 1990 before becoming a partner in the strategy consulting firm Bain & Company in 1992.
+Capron was appointed general director of the Banque Duménil Leblé in 1990 before becoming a partner in the strategy consulting firm Bain & Company in 1992.

-In 1994 he joined the Euler Group as director of international development and was then appointed Chairman and CEO of Euler-SFAC from 1998 to 2000.
+In 1994 he joined the Euler Group as director of international development and was then appointed chairman and CEO of Euler-SFAC from 1998 to 2000.

-In November 2000, he joined the Usinor group as CFO and was also a member of the Executive Committee until 2002 when he was appointed Executive Vice President of the Arcelor group.
+In November 2000, he joined the Usinor group as CFO and was also a member of the executive committee until 2002 when he was appointed executive vice president of the Arcelor group.

-Philippe Capron was appointed to the Management Board and as Chief Financial Officer of Vivendi in April 2007.
+Capron was appointed to the management board and as chief financial officer of Vivendi in April 2007.
 He joined Veolia as senior vice president and chief financial officer in 2013.